divyansshu/Memory-Match/README.md

 ## Features
 - Interactive and colorful symbol-based memory game.
 - Tracks pairs to ensure a rewarding user experience.
-- Displays a congratulatory message when all matches are found.
 - Grid-based layout for intuitive gameplay.

 ## How to Play